 One of these mountains is the Rwenzori.

-Rocky peaks on Mt.
+Michael Otti, marveling at the rocky peaks on Mt.
 Stanley, the highest mountain in the Rwenzori

 Formed about 3 million years ago in the late Pliocene epoc, the ‘mountains of the moon’ are a result of an uplifted block of crystalline rock and rise up the edge of the Albertine Rift, the western arm of the great East African Rift valley.